conplementAG/mongodb-cosmosdb-compatibility/Readme.md

 This will create cosmodb instance and output the neccessary information that you will need to follow along.

+Note: Aggregation pipelines by default are disabled.
+The `set-cosmosdb.sh` enables them but if you create the CosmoDB manually go to the CosmoDB account under `Preview Features` and enable Aggregation Pipeline.

 #### Azure CosmoDB Emulator for local development

 Download and install CosmoDB emulator from https://aka.ms/cosmosdb-emulator.